caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 get_certificate http <url>
 ```

 - **url** <span id="url"/> is the fully-qualified URL to which to make the request.
 It is strongly advised that this be a local endpoint for performance reasons.
+The URL will be augmented with the following query string parameters: `server_name` = SNI value, `signature_schemes` = comma-separated list of hex IDs of signature algorithms, and `cipher_suites` = comma-separated list of hex IDS of cipher suites.